zordius/lightncandy/README.md

                             // and processed {{{../name}}} as second param into the helper
 ```

 The return value of your custom helper should be a string.
 When your custom helper be executed from {{ }} , the return value will be HTML encoded.
-You may execute your helper by {{{ }}} , then the original helper return value will be output directly.
+You may execute your helper by {{{ }}} , then the original helper return value will be outputed directly.

 When you pass arguments as `name=value` pairs, The input to your custom helper will turn into only one associative array.
 For example, when your custom helper is `function ($input) {...}`: